vonbecmann/earley-parser/repository/EarleyParser-Core.package/JENonterminal.class/README.md

-a symbol as nonterminal.
+a nonterminal.
-it's the easiest way.
+	name: like 'E'.

+example:
+JENonterminal named: 'E'